jgkiran2003/digital-pa-system/README.md

     - [queries.js](#queriesjs)
   - [References:](#references)

-## Prompt Selection

-Prompt: "Develop a cost-effective digital PA system for administrators to efficiently arrange and schedule meetings and automate tasks such as sending follow-up tasks to themselves or others, sending reminders, generating summaries of email threads, and arranging meetings."

 ## Introduction

-Welcome to our group's Personal Assistant System where we aim to implement a cost-effective yet efficient software that aims to arrange, schedule meetings while automating certain administrative tasks such as sending follow-up tasks and reminders.
+Welcome to our group's Personal Assistant System where we aim to implement a cost-effective yet efficient software that aims to arrange and schedule meetings.

 ## How to run this project

-A few ways to launch some unicorn and rainbows:
+A few ways to launch:

 1) Enter the project folder and either open `start.bat` (for Windows systems) or `start.sh`(for Unix/BSD/macOS or Linux systems) to launch the project.
 2) Enter the Terminal and run `$ ./start.sh` or `$ node index.js`.